MacOS vs Windows OS – Who Wins the Best OS Title?Donna Marie Padua

 9. Alternate Input

 You can use your voice for text input in any app in both OS.
-To do this in Mac OS, you have to specifically enable it.
+To do this in Mac OS, you have to enable it specifically.
 Once voice dictation is turned on, you can access it by double-tapping the Fn key.
-In Windows 10, just hit Windows Key-H (for hear) and you’re off and dictating.
+In Windows 10, just hit Windows Key-H (for hear), and you’re off and dictating.
 Both work in any text field.

 So obvious, the one with more options for input wins – Windows OS!

 So now, we go to the Cortana and Siri Battle.

 Cortana arrived on Windows 10 before Siri made it to the Mac.
 Both AI can open apps and web pages through voice command and even control smart home devices.
 They can be used to set reminders, send emails, and search the web.

 Both can be invoked by voice.
 But Siri can’t log out of or shut down the computer, which Cortana can.
 Another advantage of Cortana is it can send requests to Amazon’s Alexa.
 However, there have been so many complaints against Cortana, which made Microsoft decide to put an option to turn it off for those who find the AI weird.

 Siri is impressive when it comes to iPads and iPhones, but surprisingly, it still needs improvement when it comes to being used in the Mac.